tameravci/jekyll-now/_posts/2020-2-24-Developing BAIL's backend - Specification.md

 "The app is called “You’re Cancelled.”
 When you’ve made plans that you wish you could cancel, you go into the app and press a little button.
 If the other person presses theirs too, congratulations!
 Confetti exploded and your plans are cancelled."

 Needless to say, I was immediately sold.
 I was drinking beer when I saw it so I told my friend to hold my beer.
-Honestly, the idea might promote something anti-social but I just thought it would be a good exercise to flex my android app as well as in general side project skills.
+Honestly, the idea might promote something anti-social but I just thought it would be a good exercise to flex my android app and side project skills.
 I fully intend to finish this and release it on iOS and Google Play store if I can find a solid designer who can finish the UI for me.
 I will get the rest done.
 So if you like to build cool things and have experience on Android/iOS design, please inquire within.

 Without further due, let's get right into it.
 First things first.
 Pick a playlist.
 Honestly, if I'm coding something exciting but also kinda edgy, I'll go with the Social network soundtrack.
 Enjoy: https://open.spotify.com/album/1ijkFiMeHopKkHyvQCWxUa?si=3SGegSNkTom9JHvelWcyQg

 Next is obviously alcohol.
 But I won't take "hold my beer" back.
 Instead, let's get funky.
 Pour some kahlua with club soda.
 And lots of ice.

-Alright, ladies and gentleman we are ready to code.
-A junior engineer would say.
+Alright, ladies and gentleman, we are ready to code... is what a junior engineer would say.
 First, we need to design the interface, use cases and the data model.
-The rest, we can just hand-off to a junior engineer.
+The rest, the implementation, we can just hand-off to a junior engineer.
+Just kidding.

 Let's start with our requirements aka the use cases.
 There might be a slight difference between these terms but it's ok.